 Things are a bit more exciting in District 2, made up of South Boston, Chinatown, Bay Village, and part of the South End.
 Incumbent Bill Linehan is being challenged by Suzanne Lee and Bob Ferrara.

 Seeing as five of the other incumbents are running unopposed, it’s a surprise that Mr. Linehan is being challenged at all, much less by two people (including Mr. Ferrara, who is also from South Boston).

 I have to say, as a South End resident, it would be nice for once to have a city councilor who isn’t from South Boston.
 We’ve been given the short-end of the stick in the South End - our neighborhood is split into two council districts.
 It’s not fair nor does it serve democracy.
 Ms. Lee lives in Chinatown, which at times seems a lot closer than South Boston.

 District 7 (Roxbury, parts of South End, Jamaica Plain, The Fenway and Dorchester) has four candidates: Althea Garrison, Tito Jackson (the incumbent), Roy Owens, and Sheneal Parker.

 Mr. Jackson only just won his seat this past May so this is his first attempt to be re-elected.
 Perhaps people in those neighborhoods feel that their voices have yet to be heard, or perhaps it’s just good old democracy at work.
 Every incumbent should be challenged, don’t you think?

-Unfortunately, it seems as though there’s only a contested race when someone chooses to step down (or, in the case of late Councilor James Kelly, when he dies, or in the case of Chuck Turner, when he’s thrown out).
+Unfortunately, it seems as though there’s only a contested race when someone chooses to step down (or, in the case of late Councilor James Kelly, when he dies, or in the case of Chuck Turner, ).

 That’s what’s happening in District 3 (part of Dorchester), where Maureen Feeney has chosen to retire.
 Seven of her neighbors are running.
 They are: